How many channels are on XUMO?

 A: While you cannot customize the channel lineup on XUMO, you can browse through the available channels and choose the ones that interest you.

 With its extensive channel lineup, XUMO ensures that viewers have access to a diverse range of content without the need for a subscription.
-Whether you’re looking for the latest news updates, live sports action, or binge-worthy TV shows, XUMO has you covered.
+Whether you’re looking for the latest news updates, live sports events, or your favorite TV shows, XUMO has you covered.
 So, sit back, relax, and explore the vast world of entertainment that XUMO has to offer.